 pgCodeKeeper builder operation has been improved: frequent updating and smooth progress bar displaying.

-Option of sending messages to the developers directly from the programme has been implemented.
+Option of sending messages to the developers directly from the program has been implemented.
 To send

 Interface for working with DB connection data has been improved.

-The DB objects priviliges reading error has been eliminated.
+The DB objects priviliges reading error has been fixed.